 COURTS and SOCIAL SECURITY OFFICE WORKING REMOTELY

 Local Social Security District Offices are closed to all walk-ins.
-The Office of Hearings Operations has staff working remotely and they are conducting telephone hearings through April 30, 2020.
+The Office of Hearings Operations has staff working remotely and they are conducting telephone hearings through May 31, 2020.
 All in-person hearings are canceled until further notice.
-Starting March 30, 2020, ALJs will be holding hearings from their homes.
+ALJs are holding hearings from their homes.

 Courts across Tennessee are closed for in-person hearings through April 30, 2020, except in emergency situations.
 The Court is still operational.

-The Tennessee Disability Determination Section (DDS) is currently closed.
-This means that if your claim is pending at the initial level or at the reconsideration level, there will be no movement on your claim until the office reopens.
+The Tennessee Disability Determination Section (DDS) has started to work remotely.
+If your claim is pending at the initial level or at the reconsideration level, there is now some slow movement on your claim.
+Consultative exams are canceled, at least through April.